 Formally, only the company that engages or hires the foreign national can apply for that individual's work permit, and it will also be the inviting party for purposes of obtaining the visa.
-There are certain rules that suggest that such a company must be either a Russian company or a foreign company that has a registered presence in Russia.
+Certain rules suggest that such a company must be either a Russian company or a foreign company that has a registered presence in Russia.